About me

 I love dogs and have a border collie

-I coordinate 🌍 TABMON, a Biodiversa+ funded project establishing a transnational acoustic biodiversity monitoring network spanning Norway, the Netherlands, France, and Spain.
-In this project we are using autonomous recorders and AI to study birds and generate reliable biodiversity indicators that directly support EU environmental policy and enhance traditional monitoring programs with unprecedented scale and precision.
+A Biodiversa+ project establishing a transnational acoustic biodiversity monitoring network of more than 100 sensors across Norway, the Netherlands, France, and Spain.
+We combine AI and acoustic data to study bird migration and generate biodiversity indicators for EU environmental policy.